hilmanski/onebitedev-hugo-old/content/posts/solve-class-redis-not-found-on-laravel-project.md

 ---
 title: "Solve Class Redis not found on Laravel project"
-description: "Do you encounter error Class Redis not found on Laravel project and looking for a solution how to resolve this bug? "
+description: "Do you encounter error Class Redis not found on Laravel project and looking for a solution how to resolve this bug?"
 date: 2022-08-08T17:22:00.000Z
 topic: [redis, laravel]
 series: [""]